 SHEILA: You see, Gerald, you haven't to know the rest of our crimes and idiocies.

 GERALD: That's all right, I don't want to.

-Either 4 (a) Explore the ways in which Priestley makes this such a dramatic and significant moment in the play.
-[40]
+Either 4 (a) What do you think makes this such a dramatic and important moment in the play?